 Wood paintings

-string art
+String art

 It's time to start weaving.
 To understand where to start and where to lead the thread, refer to the sketch.
 Tie the silhouette of the letters with black thread.
 Wrap the first carnation twice and make a knot, and cut off its tip.
 Each thread will be located in the middle of the nails.
-Pull the thread and continue to outline the image, making one turn around each nail.
+Stretch the thread and continue to outline the image, making one turn around each nail.

 Pictures from wallpaper